jdoleary/Spellmasons/docs/CriticalPath.md

         - Turn time
         - Pvp mode (more factions)
     - Rework "Expand" / AOE so that if affects the radius of any radius using spell (e.g. Bloat)
+    - A "Long Shot" Spell that increases your cast range
     - More enemies
         - Color enemies different colors and give them different behavior.
 For example, a blue "poisoner" could be like the "smoker" from left4dead